AmanBhatnagar12/AliceCalc-Preview/README.md

 # alice-calculator

 A simple calculator made by [AmanBhatnagar12](https://github.com/AmanBhatnagar12) and myself in C language.
+A part of AliceDOS.

-Lot of improvements ahead.
+A lot of improvements ahead.